-To add to her worries, her daughter had been tortured by her son-in-law, who had eventually left the family after his wife died under suspicious circumstances suggestive of her having been set on fire.
+To add to her worries, her daughter had been tortured by her son-in-law.
+He eventually left the family after Neelabai’s daughter died under suspicious circumstances suggestive of her having been set on fire.

 When Neelabai finally did visit the government hospital, she was diagnosed with HIV complicated by severe pulmonary tuberculosis.
 Following her diagnosis, she faced discrimination by the hospital staff, who refused to place her in a ward or give her medicines, forcing her to sleep on the floor.
 Unable to bear their callousness, Neelabai left the hospital without being given treatment, despite having stayed there for three days.
 She was told about EHA’s GM Priya Hospital (GMPH) and was brought there as a last resort by her mother.

 At GMPH, Neelabai was treated with love and respect.
 She was moved to tears with the care she was given, and in the few days she was admitted, she recovered enough strength to stand without support.
 The entire cost of her stay in the hospital was paid for by the hospital and the local church.
 When she left, she shook each staff member’s hand, expressing her gratitude.

 The palliative care team visited Neelabai and her family at home too, and enabled them to take advantage of free food rations offered by the government.
 The love and care Neelabai found at this hospital gave her the hope to push forward, and made her feel like she was worthwhile as a human being despite her illness.